 “Aye,” George said quickly.

-“I must ask a query that has been heavy on me.
+“Then I must query a heavy burden.
 Speak true,” Charles said.
 “In this… task God has given you.
 There is a risk of harming the innocent in the name of finding the guilty.
 ‘Tis a risk worth taking?”

 George stopped walking and turned to face Charles.
 “Of course.”

-“I sayest speak true, George.”
+“Pray speak true, George.”

 “I do.”

 “I will offer thou this.”
 Charles took a breath.
 “In a situation where we hang three witches, there is the chance that one is not.
-She is pious and good and God favors her.
+She is pious and good, and God favors her.
 Would thou still take such a chance?”

-Now they stood on the ground, cocooned in darkness.
+But now, they stood on the ground, cocooned in darkness.
 The wind that brushed through the trees allowed for the peering gaze of nature to avert itself.

 “Evil torments,” George said quietly.
 “I’ve seen it.”

-“Thou dare question the church?”
+“Thou dare question God?”
 George asked.

 “No, I dare question man.”